taisei-project/taisei/doc/MATH.rst

 generating danmaku patterns becomes much easier.
-Multiplying two complex numbers together like this means adding their angles,  and in the case of something like ``cdir(M_PI/180 * rng_sreal())``, you can quickly do rotations in your patterns without handling cumbersome matrices.
+Multiplying two complex numbers together like this means adding their angles,  and in the case of something like ``cdir(M_PI/180 * rng_sreal())``, you can quickly do rotations in your patterns without handling cumbersome matricies.
 In this case, we add some random scattering to the original direction of "shoot directly at the player" contained in ``aim`` with an additional ``offset`` angle.